kalp9197/airgradient-map/README.md

 The old app’s tech stack can’t scale to meet our requirements, so we’ve built this new codebase.
 First, we’ll migrate all existing features here; once that’s done, we’ll layer on new enhancements and capabilities.

+💬 **Join the Discussion on Discord**
+Have questions or want to share feedback?
+Join our community on [Discord](https://discord.gg/5u2C5T33) to chat, ask questions, and collaborate with other contributors!

 ## Development Setup

 There are two ways to run the application locally: using Docker (recommended) or directly with Node.js.